novaura-eng/CareConnectTracker/replit.md

-# CareConnect Pro - Replit Configuration
+# Silver CareConnect - Replit Configuration

 ## Overview

-CareConnect Pro is a healthcare application designed for home care agencies to manage weekly check-ins with family caregivers.
+Silver CareConnect is a healthcare application designed for home care agencies to manage weekly check-ins with family caregivers.
 The system automates the process of sending surveys via SMS, collecting responses about patient care, and providing administrative dashboards for monitoring compliance and health incidents.

 ## System Architecture